Experienced Psychiatrist Canberra Australia

 The obsessive thoughts can be quite overwhelming, while compulsions can take up hours of a person’s day.
 The compulsions make a person with OCD feel (briefly) less guilty or anxious about their unwanted thoughts.

-Dr. D’ Souza does Independent Medical Examinations in Psychiatry in Canberra Australia (Fitness For Duty, Income protection, total permanent disability (TPD) assessments, and work cover reports.)
+Dr. D’ Souza has formal training and expertise in Independent Medical Examinations in Psychiatry in Canberra Australia (Fitness For Duty, Income protection, total permanent disability assessments, and work cover reports)